-How your project will improve the quality or availability of cyber security professionals in Australia, and is innovative.
-(25 points)
+How your project will improve the quality and availability of the cyber security workforce in Australia, and how innovative it is.
+(40 points)

-- a. how your project will increase the quality or availability of job-ready cyber security professionals in Australia - b. how your project will meet industry needs - c. the extent that your approach is new or innovative.
+- a. how your project will increase the quality and availability of job-ready cyber security professionals in Australia, including measures that increases the diversity of the cyber security profession, for example women, Indigenous Australians, regional and remote based workers, and neuro diverse individuals.
+In your response, focus on how you will achieve and demonstrate this change - b. how your project will help develop the cyber security workforce and meet industry needs - c. the extent that your approach is innovative (new or significantly improved see the Glossary for more information).